splinesoft/SSBuild/readme.md

 Continuous integration means knowing your app is always in a releasable state.
 Even if you don't have functional or integration tests, and regardless whether you're an indie solo developer or a massive faceless megacorp, CI will save you hours of time.
 With CI, you spend less time mucking about with build tools and more time coding.

-CI means clicking literally one button and out pops your IPA, ready to be submitted to Apple.
+CI means clicking one button and out pops your IPA, ready to be submitted to Apple.

 ## Requirements